naiquevin/tapestry/docs/rationale.md

 driver/client library.
 At this point, it makes more sense to test the queries than the application code.

-Fortunately for PostgreSQL, we have the excellent PgTAP extension that makes it easy to write unit tests for raw queries.
-Just like the raw queries themselves, pgTap tests are typically defined in SQL files.
+Fortunately for PostgreSQL, we have the excellent `pgTAP` extension that makes it easy to write unit tests for raw queries.
+Just like the raw queries themselves, `pgTAP` tests are typically defined in SQL files.
 But since the query and the tests are in separate files, it's possible that one modifies the SQL query, but forgets to update the tests, and the tests could still pass!